dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 Collaborated with the task management team to handle task deletion requests.
 Ensured proper data handling and database synchronization upon task deletion.

+10986196 (Edith861): Implemented the logout functionality of the app.
+Developed the logout screen and associated logic.
+Implemented session management to ensure proper user logout.
+Collaborated with the authentication team to handle logout requests.

+10969676(10969676): Responsible for testing and ensuring the quality of the app.
+Conducted unit testing to identify and fix any bugs or issues.
+Performed integration testing to ensure seamless functionality across different screens.
+Collaborated with other team members to address any reported issues and improve app performance.

+10980326: Responsible for documenting the app and its features.
+Created user guides and documentation to help users understand app functionality.
+Prepared technical documentation for developers to maintain and update the app.
+Ensured that the README file and any other necessary documentation were up to date.

+10964427 (paps004): Responsible for deploying the app to the Google Play Store.
+Prepared the necessary assets and metadata for the app listing.
+Managed the release process, including versioning and signing the APK.
+Ensured compliance with app store guidelines and requirements.